 d) the Committee on working methods of the RA and SGs adopts the appropriate working methods of the RA and SGs in accordance with the Constitution and Convention and proposes, as a consequence, on the basis of contributions received, draft new Resolutions and/or revisions of ITU-R Resolutions assigned to the Committee by the RA.

-A1.2.2.2 In addition to committees mentioned in § A1.2.2.1, the RA shall also establish a Steering Committee, presided over by the Chair of the Assembly, and composed of the ViceChairs of the Assembly and the Chairs and ViceChairs of the Committees.
+A1.2.2.2 In addition to committees mentioned in § A1.2.2.1, the RA shall also establish a Steering Committee, presided over by the Chair of the Assembly, and composed of the Vice-Chairs of the Assembly and the Chairs and Vice-Chairs of the Committees.

 A1.2.2.3 All committees referred to in § A1.2.2.1 shall cease to exist with the closing of the RA except, if required, the Editorial Committee.

-The Editorial Committee shall be responsible for aligning and perfecting the form of any texts prepared during the meeting and of any amendments made by the RA to texts.
+[Editor’s note: At RA-23, a proposal to list the committees of the RA as well as their functions including the Editorial Committee was agreed.
+The proposal was implemented in paragraph A1.2.2.1.
+We note that that the above-mentioned paragraph under b) contains the main function of the Editorial Committee.
+There is no need to repeat it here especially noting that the text is not describing exactly the same functions.
+In any case, Canada suggests that if there is an element in the text proposed for deletion in A1.2.2.3 not covered under A1.2.2.1 b), such missing element be moved in A1.2.2.1 b) but the text above be deleted]

 A1.2.2.4 The RA may also establish, by Resolution, committees or groups that meet to address specific matters, if required.
 The terms of reference should be contained in the establishing Resolution, taking into account the appropriate distribution of workload between the committees.